 Holiday photos are one thing, but wouldn’t it be great to step into the snap and have a look around?
 It’d be just like being back there.
 That’s the idea behind Optonaut.

 It’s an app that lets you take panoramic virtual reality photos.
 Snap a 360-degree photo by rotating slowly, fire up the app and you can step into the image and explore.
 You can almost taste those premixed margaritas…

 The app combines all the photos from one panoramic sweep into a stereoscopic 3D image.
-You can share it with friends, and they don't need the app in order to view it.
-Slip your phone into a pair of Google Cardboard or Samsung Gear VR and you can look up, down, to the side, and generally have a butcher's at much more than you would see in a standard photo.
+You can share it with friends, and they don’t need the app in order to view it.
+Slip your phone into a pair of Google Cardboard or Samsung Gear VR and you can look up, down, to the side, and generally

 It promises to work with most Android and iOS handsets, as long as they have a camera and orientation sensors.
 The Android version should touch down in August of this year, and the iOS version around two months later.
 It will be free to download.